 But then I saw the rings on my fingers—there were no stones of lapis lazuli.
 There were only rusted bands.
 The sun had stolen my jewels.

 But it had taken more, too.
 For the sun had stolen my crow-feather cloak and exchanged it for one of mottled green wool, so weathered it was almost gray.
-My sharpwand had little shine to it, and the wolf on the end was nothing more than a chipped block of wood.
+My blade had little shine to it, and the wolf on the end was nothing more than a chipped block of wood.

 And then I saw the five other Fangs—children, down to the last.
 Then I turned to the boy and saw that there was no monster.
 There was no pus or monstrous bumps—only big white pimples and grease.
 He had yellow teeth but nothing that belonged to a whale.
 He was just a boy with a dagger shoved up through his chin; his mouth hanging open, revealing the blade.